high protein indian breakfast recipes for weight loss and muscle gain

 Steps:

-1. Mix besan with water, turmeric, ajwain, salt, and onion into a smooth batter of pouring consistency.
+1. Mix besan, water, turmeric, ajwain, onion, and salt into a smooth batter.
+Let it rest 5 minutes.

 Protein estimate: Besan ~22g/100g + Curd ~3.5g/100g.
 Source: ICMR-NIN IFCT 2017